 The same customer then purchased a longer, graduated necklace for $325 plus $10 shipping.

 Although the description clearly states and shows in the photos that the necklace is made from graduated beads ranging down from 18 mm at the center to 9 mm at the ends, the customer returned the necklace because “I wanted beads all one size.”

 “I wanted beads all the same size !!!”

-I refunded her credit card $325.
+I refunded her credit card $325 even though I could have charged her a restocking fee (see later in the article).
 Return shipping cost her $10.

 When the customer contacted us about another necklace, we replied that we had nothing to fit her criteria.

 Merchant sold nothing and paid $18 in credit card processing fees.
 That’s part of doing business and with returns a tiny fraction of 1% of our total sales, $18 is not a big deal.